-It offers a balanced combination of energy content, combustion efficiency, and environmental performance, making it a preferred fuel for thermal power plants, industrial boilers, cement kilns, and steam-intensive industries.
+It is especially valued for its low sulfur content, stable burning behavior, and relatively cleaner emissions, making it a preferred fuel for thermal power plants, industrial boilers, cement kilns, and steam-intensive industries.

 Coal Rank Classification